nss-nightclass-projects/exercise-vault/EVENTS_sorting_hat.md

 - Create a github project for this assignment.
 - You should make cards/tickets based on deliverable features, i.e. sorting hat jumbotron with get started button, click event to show form, sorting event to clear form and print student, expel student event.

+## Add Button Hints
+When a new student is added an object should be created and that object should be pushed into an array of students that then prints to the dom.

+## Expel Button Hints
+Think of a way you can expel students without just hiding those divs on the page.
+This would mean when the button is clicked you modify the array of students and pass the new array into your print to dom function.
+Double hint - put a unique id in the student object when you create them.

 ## Optional Bonus
 - Helpful Form: An error message shows if a user tries to sort a student without filling out the form.
 - House Colors: The color of the student's card changes depending on which house they were sorted.